Monthly Oil and Other Liquid Petroleum Products Pipeline Survey (MOPS)

 This monthly survey covers the activities of all pipelines in Canada receiving and delivering crude oils, liquefied petroleum gases (propane, butane and ethane) and refined petroleum products.
-All surveyed pipelines cross provincial and national boundaries.
-This data is required for integration into the input-output sector of the Canadian System of National Accounts.
+It includes pipelines that operate within provincial boundaries and those that cross provincial and national boundaries.
+This data is required for integration into the input-output table of the Canadian System of National Accounts.
 Data is made available under the authority of the Statistics Act to other federal departments and provincial authorities through data sharing agreements subject to embodied principles of data confidentiality.
 Data is also intended for use by survey respondents, industry associations, industry analysts, and the general public.

 - Crude oil and natural gas